 How Do the Various Types of Food Poisoning Spread?

 You can contract food poisoning from eating at a restaurant that doesn't follow the health department's safety guides, or you may get sick after eating spoiled food from the grocery store.
 Once you know how these diseases transfer, it's easier to avoid them.

 Some of the more common methods of transfer include the following:

 - Someone handles food without washing their hands

-- Unwashed raw fruit or veggies, or any raw produce with bacteria
+- Eating unwashed raw fruit, veggies, or raw produce that contains bacteria

 - Cross-contamination of food bacteria